oracle/terraform-provider-oci/website/docs/r/load_balancer_load_balancer.html.markdown

 	*  The network security rules of other resources can reference the NSGs associated with the load balancer to ensure access.

 	Example: `["ocid1.nsg.oc1.phx.unique_ID"]`
+* `request_id_header` - (Optional) (Updatable) If isRequestIdEnabled is true then this field contains the name of the header field that contains the unique request id that is attached to every request from the load balancer to the load balancer backends and to every response from the load balancer.

+	If a request to the load balancer already contains a header with same name as specified in requestIdHeader then the load balancer will not change the value of that field.

+	If isRequestIdEnabled is false then this field is ignored.

+	If this field is not set or is set to "" then this field defaults to X-Request-Id

+	**Notes:**
+	* Unless the header name is "" it must start with "X-" prefix.
+	* Setting the header name to "" will set it to the default: X-Request-Id.
 * `reserved_ips` - (Optional) An array of reserved Ips.
 Pre-created public IP that will be used as the IP of this load balancer.
 This reserved IP will not be deleted when load balancer is deleted.
 This ip should not be already mapped to any other resource.
 	* `id` - (Optional) Ocid of the Reserved IP/Public Ip created with VCN.